Welcome to today's edition of the Rush 24-7 podcast.

 I played the soundbite, and they're all telling me Clinton talked about me.

-And I said, No, he didn't.
+And I said, no, he didn't.

-And they said, Yes, he did.
+And they said, yes, he did.

-Listen to it again.
+Listen to it again here.

 I've got to settle this because this is the kind of thing to make you think you're losing your mind.

-She's gonna end this thing roaring.
+She's going to end this thing roaring.

 No.